jbrazda/com.informatica.cloud.das/README.md

 9. Set the Target bprd file name to `/com.informatica.cloud.das/deploy/com.informatica.cloud.das.bprd`'
 10. Optionally you can set the deployment option to deeply directly to your cloud org, this saves one step in the deployment as you have to deploy manually only to agents
 11. Deployment Url should be following `https://[Your_POD_Hostname]/active-bpel/services/[YOURORGID]/ActiveBpelDeployBPR` i.e. `https://na1.ai.dm-us.informaticacloud.com/active-bpel/services/d8UL5i5Pm4KddufpfKuiaN/ActiveBpelDeployBPR`
-12. Deploy the produced bpr from `/com.informatica.cloud.das/target/bpr/com.informatica.cloud.das.bpr` bot to your cloud org and all agents where you want to use this DAS service (alternatively pre-built latest bpr is available on release page [com.informatica.cloud.das.bpr](https://github.com/jbrazda/com.informatica.cloud.das/releases/latest/download/com.informatica.cloud.das.bpr))
+12. Deploy the produced bpr from `/com.informatica.cloud.das/target/bpr/com.informatica.cloud.das.bpr`
-13. Import attached [IPD_SOURCE_DAS-IICS.zip](https://github.com/jbrazda/com.informatica.cloud.das/releases/latest/download/IPD_SOURCE_DAS-IICS.zip) to your IPD
-14. Adjust target Agent name in the imported Proxy processes `execSQLProxy` and `execMultiSQLProxy`
-15. Setup and Configure DS1 to DS{n} in the `Process Console > Admin >  Datasource Service` section
-16. Publish all provided resources imported in the step 15
-17. You can use provided test case to verify functionality (test need write and create table, drop table permissions as it creates/drops test table)
-18. Use the provided `TEST DAS` process as reference and example of use to build your own processes
+13. Follow the Steps from the step 3 of the [Install Using Pre Build Binaries](#install-using-pre-build-binaries)

-> Note: step 12 in the installation can be also performed via web service when you have access toi Secure Agent the URL would be `http://hostname:7080/process-engine/services/ActiveBpelDeployBPR`
+> Note: step 12 in the installation can be also performed via web service when you have access to a Secure Agent the URL would be `http://hostname:7080/process-engine/services/ActiveBpelDeployBPR`

 ## Package Contents

 - Automated Steps Processes supporting `execSQL` and `execMultiSql` operations of the DAS
-- Metadata to describe Automated step to IPD
+- Metadata to describe Automated step to IPD [config/services.xml](config/services.xml)
 - Components to Support IPD Processes
     - Service Connector and Connection - provides metadata about the Automated Step Input/Output Parameters
-    - Example Proxy Services (Provide access to Automated Steps from The Cloud Process or Guides)
+    - Example Proxy Services (Provide access to Automated Steps from the cloud bound Process or Guides)
+         - `DAS/Processes/execSQLProxy`.
+         - `DAS/Processes/execMultiSQLProxy`
     - Test Cases and sample code
     - Sample Data
     - Documentation